onqtam/headjack/docs/why/7_REPUTATION.md

 > "There's several things that is page rank - there's page rank the algorithm and the idea, and there's like the implementation of it.
 And I feel like the killer product is not just the idea - like the transformer - its the implementation - something, something really compelling about it, like you just can't look away." - [Lex Fridman](https://youtu.be/-hxeDjAxvJ8?t=2450)

+When tracking portfolio success - ppl will initially define the parameters & risk against which they should be judged - aiming for 100x vs minimizing downside

 ██████████████████████████████████████████████████████████████████
 # SECTION: Indexes (ESG, CPI, etc)